Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise

 We approach this problem by using the \emph{relative entropy method} (cf. \cite{yau}) as already done in \cite{ovy} for a system of interacting particles moving in $\mathbb R^3$ (\emph{gaz dynamics}).

-The relative entropy method permits, in general, to obtain such hydrodynamic limit if the system satisfy certain conditions: \begin{enumerate}[A)] \item The dynamic should be \emph{ergodic} in the sense that the only conserved quantities that \emph{survive} the limit as $N\to \infty$ are those we are looking for the macroscopic autonomous behavior (in this case density, momentum and energy).
-More precisely, the only stationary measure for the infinite system, with finite local entropy, are given by the Gibbs measures. \item The limit can be obtained in the smooth regime of the macroscopic equation. \item Microscopic currents of the conserved quantities should be bounded by the energy of the system. \end{enumerate}
+The relative entropy method permits, in general, to obtain such hydrodynamic limit if the system satisfy certain conditions: \begin{enumerate}[A)] \item The dynamic should be \emph{ergodic} in the sense that the only conserved quantities that \emph{survive} the limit as $N\to \infty$ are those we are looking for the macroscopic autonomous behavior (in this case elongation, momentum and energy).
+More precisely, the only stationary measure for the infinite system, with finite local entropy, are given by the Gibbs measures. \item The macroscopic equations have smooth solutions. \item Microscopic currents of the conserved quantities should be bounded by the local energy of the system. \end{enumerate}

 We do not know any deterministic hamiltonian system that satisfy condition \ref{erg}, and this is a major challenging open problem in statistical mechanics.
 Stochastic perturbation of the dynamics that conserves energy and momentum can give such ergodic property and have been used in \cite{ovy} (cf. also \cite{ls,flo,ffl}).
 We use here a simpler stochastic mechanism than in \cite{ovy}: at random independent exponential times we exchange the momentum of nearest neighbor particles, as if they were performing an elastic collision.
 Under this stochastic dynamics, every stationary measure has the property to be excheangeable in the velocity coordinates, and this is sufficient to characterize it as a convex combination of Gibbs measures (cf. \cite{ffl} and \cite{stefano}).